costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

 university) and political time that for the most part actually rewards such undertakings.
-If I say there is a cost, I feel it is a difference almost of type by comparison, rather than of degree, with respect to the price that Bassel has already paid.
+If I say there is a cost, I feel it is a difference almost of type by comparison, rather than of degree, with respect to the price that Bassel has already paid.</p>

-But there is still some way to go, even in my privileged world.
-For the most part, academics are assessed on their publication record in a recognised disciplinary space, publishing with known proprietary publishers.
+<p>But there is still some way to go, even in my privileged world.
+For
+the most part, academics are assessed on their publication record in a recognised disciplinary space, publishing with known proprietary publishers.
 There are very few positions available for the practical